sherwinvishesh/Echo-Prompter/README.md

 ## License

-Echo-Prompter is open source and available under the [MIT License](LICENSE).
+Echo-Prompter is open source and available under the [Apache-2.0 license](LICENSE).

 ## Acknowledgments